Accessing Vaults

 Only store your password in the system's keychain on trusted devices.
 Anyone with access to the computer with stored passwords will be able to unlock your vault, and in some cases, even find your password.

-Manage Files and Folders in your Vault
+Manage Files and Folders in Your Vault

 By default, a vault's content will be accessible via an attached virtual drive on your PC.
 So, you can manage files and folders in your unlocked vault just like you do on any other hard drive or USB drive.